TrentonMoore98/Data-Projects_TrentonMoore/3. Yelp, Profiling and Analyzing/readme.md

 # **Summary**

-Looking at 110,000 rows of data, profile the data and understand some descriptive facts about the metadata as well as the business problem.
+## Looking at 110,000 rows of data, profile the data and understand some descriptive facts about the metadata as well as identifying a business need with the descriptive facts.